 During the 1903-1904 winter season, 354 Commonwealth was the home of John William Corcoran and his wife, Margaret Josephine (McDonald) Corcoran.
 He was an attorney and former associate justice of the superior court, and had been a candidate for Massachusetts Attorney General and Lt.
 Governor.
 The Corcorans’ primary residence was in Clinton, where they were living at the time of his death in August of 1904.

-In May of 1905, 354 Commonwealth was purchased from Anna Wood byHelena A. (Cox) Raymond, the wife of banker Arthur Clements Raymond.
-They had lived at 499 Audubon in 1905.
-They lived at 354 Commonwealth during the 1905-1906 winter season, but moved soon thereafter to the Hotel Touraine, southeast corner of Boylston and Tremont.
+On May 1, 1905, 354 Commonwealth was purchased from Anna Wood by Helena A. (Cox) Raymond, the wife of banker Arthur Clements Raymond.
+They previously had lived at 499 Audubon.
+They lived at 354 Commonwealth during the 1905-1906 winter season, but moved thereafter to the Hotel Touraine (southeast corner of Boylston and Tremont).

-George Leland was an ear, nose, and throat specialist, and also maintained his office at 354 Commonwealth.
+George Leland was an ear, nose, and throat specialist, and maintained his office at 354 Commonwealth.
 In 1880, he had served as an advisor to the Imperial Court of Japan in the development of their higher education system.
 He also served as a professor of laryngology and otology at Dartmouth Medical College.

 In April of 1939, George Leland, Jr., filed for (and subsequently received) permission to convert the property from a doctor’s office and single-family dwelling into two medical offices and a single-family dwelling.
 In November of 1941, he applied for (and subsequently received) permission to convert the property into two medical offices and a lodging house.

+In September of 1954, the Austins were cited by the Building Department for failure to have sufficient egress at 354 Commonwealth.
 In January of 1955, they filed for (and subsequently received) permission to install fire escapes.
 In their filing, they indicated that the occupancy was four dental offices on the first and second floors, and four apartments on the third and fourth floors.

-354 Commonwealth remained an apartment building in 2015.
+354 Commonwealth remained an apartment building in 2018.